github/docs/content/codespaces/managing-codespaces-for-your-organization/managing-the-cost-of-github-codespaces-in-your-organization.md

 As an organization owner, you can delete any codespace in your organization.
 For more information, see "[AUTOTITLE](/codespaces/developing-in-a-codespace/deleting-a-codespace#deleting-codespaces-in-your-organization)."

-{% note %}
+> [!NOTE]

-**Note:** Codespaces are automatically deleted after they have been stopped and have remained inactive for a user-definable number of days.
+> Codespaces are automatically deleted after they have been stopped and have remained inactive for a user-definable number of days.
 For more information, see "[AUTOTITLE](/codespaces/setting-your-user-preferences/configuring-automatic-deletion-of-your-codespaces)."
 As an organization owner, you can set the maximum retention period for codespaces owned by your organization.
 This will override a user's personal retention setting.
 For more information, see "[AUTOTITLE](/codespaces/managing-codespaces-for-your-organization/restricting-the-retention-period-for-codespaces)."

-{% endnote %}

 ## Further reading